About the Liberian Education Advancement Program:

 In the first year, over 20,000 Liberian students attended measurably improved schools and learned 60% more than traditional public school students.
 The Center for Global Development found increases in attendance, satisfaction and, other exciting outcomes as well.
 A 3 year RCT by Innovations Poverty Action and the Center for Global Development found that overall the program provided a 0.26 standard deviations (SD’s) in English and 0.35 SD’s in maths; equating to more than a year of additional learning.

 Today, PSL has been renamed to the Liberian Education Advancement Program (LEAP) program, which is educating more than 55,000 students across the country with dramatically improved outcomes.
 After a successful democratic election, President George Weah and Vice-President Howard-Taylor have indicated their continued support for the expansion of the LEAP program in 2018 and beyond.
+For more detail, read the LEAP Overview recently developed by the four LEAP operators and donors.

 About the Liberian Education Achievement Resource Network: